 Overall, the relevance and richness of the programme has been ensured by identifying employer needs and opinions.
 You will develop transferable/key skills throughout the programme, including:

-All modules are 20 credits unless otherwise stated
+All modules are core and worth 20 credits unless otherwise stated

 As a project professional it is essential you have an understanding of the context in which your organisation, client organisations and your project operates.
 This is often termed your contextual competence.
 This module is designed to equip you with the knowledge and skills to better understand the environment in which business organisations operate and introduces you to the key functions in an organisation.